How to create a STAND OUT onboarding process

 Gamify your learning

 Create games out of your onboarding process by using cutting edge technology.
-You could create digital quizzes which allow the user to learn about the company and products and to progress faster using levels which unlock the more they complete and learn.
-Have these games accessible on their own device, so they can play at home or on their way to work, giving them the freedom to boost their knowledge as much as they want and take control of their learning.
+You could create speedy games which make it easy for the new employee to learn about the company and different products.
+Have these games accessible on their own device, so they can play at home or on their way to work.
+This gives them the freedom to boost their knowledge and confidence.
+Let them take control of their learning.

 Having a live leaderboard can help them earn their place and give them a chance to show their knowledge and ability to their teammates, providing a healthy amount of competition.